EthanDenny/ethandenny.github.io/src/content/blog/react-concepts-i-wish-i-understood.md

 Whenever React calls `App`, we call that a "render".
 React is a "reactive" library, so it only updates when it gets a user input, or an event isterner fires, etc. These events can then trigger a "re-render", which update the affected component and their children by calling them again.

 Unfortunately, that means an approach relying on regular JavaScript variables (like `let count = 0;`) won't work, because the variables will have their value reset every time we re-render.
-Additionally, that means we'd have to constantly tell React to re-render.
+That also means we'd constantly have to tell React to re-render.
 Not ideal!

 But React has tools that can help. `useState` is a "hook" (more on those later) that gives you two things:

 1. A constant (in this case, `count`) that represents the _current_ "state" of the variable.
 2. A function (in this case, `setCount`) that we can pass a new value.
 Whenever we do this, it will trigger a re-render, and the next time the component renders / the function is called, `count` will have the new value we passed.

-So, in this case `setCount(count + 1)` is similar to `count++` in the world of regular JavaScript.
-The rest of the code then becomes simple - we can read `count` knowing it will always reflect the most current state value.
+So, in this case `setCount(count + 1)` is like `count++` in the world of regular JavaScript.
+The rest of the code then becomes simple: we can read `count` knowing it will reflect the most current state value.
+However, it doesn't always do that.

-Except, it doesn't always.
 State has one tiny kink - since `count` is constant and updating it requires a re-render, the state won't change until the next render.
 Consider this example:

 ```tsx
 import { useState } from "react";